daleonov/HART/docs/Testing Your DSP In Hart.md

     .process();
 ```

-Althouth [1] is, of course, a prefferred approach, and it gives you an easier interface to set up your effect's values.
+Although [1] is, of course, a preferred approach, and it gives you an easier interface to set up your effect's values.
 But you have multiple DSP algorithms to test, you can easily chain them together in any order, taking some inspiration form example [2].

 And you can also make your own little utility DSP classes to shape the signals - at this point, you already know how to subclass hart::DSP.

 # Parameter automation envelopes

 But wait, there's more!
-Remember when we set sine gave's level to 2.5 dB in the previuos chapter?
+Remember when we set sine gave's level to 2.5 dB in the previous chapter?
 It was a fixed value.
 We can change in time.
 Let's say, we want the gain to start at -3 dB, but then after 10 ms jump to -10 dB, stay there for 50 ms, and then slowly crawl to -1 dB in an s-curved manner for 100 ms.

 Here's how you do it.
 To express this curve, you can do something like this: